By Jonathan Maresky, Product Marketing Manager, Cloudguard IaaS, published November 20, 2019

 Your time is valuable, and this session on automation boasts that it will help you “get your life back” by putting an end to the “madness.”
 By automating your DevSecOps processes, not only do you dramatically reduce the risk of human error, you also create a faster, more efficient process.

-As a critical component of any successful DevOps process, automated security must be the top priority for organizations, according to AWS Senior Solutions Architect Margo Cronin.
+As a critical component of any successful DevOps process, automated cloud security must be the top priority for organizations, according to AWS Senior Solutions Architect Margo Cronin.
 Organizations that implement elite DevSecOps practices are in fact seven times more likely to have such automation security practices in place throughout the DevOps lifecycle.

 So since we all want to be spending more time doing the things we love, this session guiding DevOps and engineering teams on how to automate their InfoSec tasks shouldn’t be missed.

 Session 3: Best Practices for Proactive Security Testing

 Security is no longer an add-on in the new DevSecOps world.
 Rather, it must be implemented and tested early on.
 So how is this achieved?
 How do you build security in from the start?